 Study Abroad Programs

-The African American Studies Program is in the process of arranging a summer study abroad program in Ghana, West Africa.
+The African American Studies Program is in the process of arranging a summer study abroad program in Ghana, West Africa and also encourages our students to participate in other UF programs.